-Find out what ward you live in using our interactive map.
+Find out what ward you live in by typing in your street address.

-Alternatively, you can download the ward map from the Victorian Electoral Commission website (PDF - 1.8MB).
+Alternatively, you can download the ward map from the Victorian Electoral Commission website.

 The 11 Councillors vote annually to elect 1 Councillor as the Mayor for a 1-year term at a Special Council Meeting.

 You can find out more about how Whittlesea Council is governed and how the Mayor is elected in our Procedural Matters Local Law.

 - how the Council Common Seal can be used

 - procedures for Ordinary Council Meetings, Special Meetings, Advisory Committee Meetings, and Special Committees Meetings

 - the process for electing the Mayor and Chairpersons.

 You can download a copy of the Procedural Matters Local Law, or view it at our offices.

 Code of Conduct